 Side yard spaces that only provide access from the back to the front of a home or building should remain an access corridor.
-Good landscape choices in these areas include mulch with stepping stones, storage areas, small vegetable or flower gardens, and entry courts.
+Good landscape choices in these areas include mulch with stepping stones, storage areas, small flower gardens, and entry courts.

 Use ground cover plants to eliminate small lawn areas.
 To create a privacy screen, use plants that do not require large amounts of water or maintenance.
 Decorative effects can be obtained with a combination of mulch colors, materials, sizes and configurations.

 Landscape choices on public right-of-ways may be restricted by municipal codes and regulations.
 Consult with the local municipality or homeowners associations before beginning work.
 Since most utility lines are in public rights-of-way, check with local utility companies before beginning any work.

 Neighboring landscapes should also be considered so a landscape can be designed that won't clash with a neighborhood streetscape concept.
 Corner lots normally have restrictions which limit the height of plants or structures near the intersection of streets for visibility reasons.